Electronic-Mango/rss-reader-telegram-bot/README.md

  * `/add` - adds subscription for a given feed
  * `/subscriptions` - list and manage your subscriptions
  * `/removeall` - remove all subscriptions
+ * `/unpinall` - unpin all videos, useful if bot is configured to pin all sent video messages, **only messages pinned by the bot automatically are affected**
  * `/cancel` - cancel the current operation, currently used only when adding new subscriptions